John F. Kennedy Jr.: Death

-On July 18, a United States Coast Guard admiral declared an end to the rescue efforts.
-Within the next two days, the fragments of Kennedy's plane were found by the National Oceanic and Atmospheric Administration vessel using side-scan sonar, subsequently prompting United States Navy divers to descend into the 62 F water.
-They found part of the shattered plane strewn over a broad area of seabed 120 ft below the surface.
-The search ended in the late afternoon of July 21 when high-resolution images of the ocean bottom helped Navy divers recover the three bodies from the ocean floor.
-The bodies were taken by motorcade to the county medical examiner's office.
-Divers found Carolyn's and Lauren's bodies near the twisted and broken fuselage while Kennedy's body was still strapped into the pilot's seat.
-Admiral Richard M. Larrabee of the Coast Guard said that all three bodies were "near and under" the fuselage, still strapped in.
+On July 18, a United States Coast Guard admiral declared an end to rescue efforts.
+Over the next two days, fragments of the aircraft were located by the National Oceanic and Atmospheric Administration vessel using side-scan sonar, prompting United States Navy divers to descend into the 62 F water.
+They found parts of the shattered plane scattered across the seabed 120 ft below the surface.
+The search ended in the late afternoon of July 21, when high‑resolution images of the ocean floor enabled Navy divers to recover the three bodies.
+They were taken by motorcade to the county medical examiner's office.
+Divers found Carolyn's and Lauren's bodies near the twisted fuselage, while Kennedy's body remained strapped into the pilot's seat.
+Admiral Richard M. Larrabee of the Coast Guard said all three bodies were "near and under" the fuselage, still strapped in.

 The National Transportation Safety Board determined that pilot error was the probable cause of the crash: "Kennedy's failure to maintain control of the airplane during a descent over water at night, which was a result of spatial disorientation."

-Later that evening, the bodies were autopsied at the county medical examiner's office and taken from Hyannis to Duxbury, Massachusetts, where they were cremated in the Mayflower Cemetery crematorium.
-The families announced their plans for memorial services the same day.
-The autopsy determined that the crash victims had died upon impact.
-Ted Kennedy favored a public service for John, while Caroline Kennedy insisted on family privacy.
+Later that evening, the bodies were autopsied at the county medical examiner's office and taken from Hyannis to Duxbury, Massachusetts, where they were cremated at the Mayflower Cemetery crematorium.
+The families announced plans for memorial services the same day.
+The autopsy determined that all three had died upon impact.
+Ted Kennedy favored a public service for John, while Caroline insisted on family privacy.
 On the morning of July 22, their ashes were scattered at sea from the Navy destroyer off the coast of Martha's Vineyard.

-A memorial service was held for Kennedy on July 23, 1999, at the Church of St. Thomas More in New York City, a parish that Kennedy had often attended with his mother and sister.
-The invitation-only service was attended by hundreds of mourners, including President Bill Clinton, who presented the family with photo albums of John and Carolyn on their visit to the White House from the previous year.
+A memorial service was held for Kennedy on July 23, at the Church of St. Thomas More in New York City, a parish he had often attended with his mother and sister.
+The invitation-only service was attended by hundreds of mourners, including President Clinton, who presented the family with photo albums of John and Carolyn from their visit to the White House the previous year.

 Will

-Kennedy's last will and testament stipulated that his personal belongings, property, and holdings were to be "evenly distributed" among his sister Caroline's three children – Rose, Tatiana, and Jack – who were among 14 beneficiaries in his will.
-A scrimshaw set that belonged to his father was left to his nephew Jack.
+Kennedy's last will and testament stipulated that his personal belongings, property, and holdings were to be "evenly distributed" among his sister Caroline's three children—Rose, Tatiana, and Jack—who were among 14 beneficiaries.
+A scrimshaw set that had belonged to his father was left to his nephew Jack.